RanSuLab/starter-academic/content/en/publication/Clustered Nuclei Splitting via Curvature/index.md

 ---
-title: "An example conference paper"
+title: "Clustered nuclei splitting via curvature information and gray-scale distance transform"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Chao Zhang
+- Changming Sun
 - admin
-- Robert Ford

-# Author notes (optional)
-author_notes:
-- "Equal contribution"
-- "Equal contribution"
+- Tuan D. Pham

-date: "2013-07-01T00:00:00Z"
+date: "2015-02-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).